 - Cheap domestic fares: Depending on your departure airport, Southwest routinely offers competitive fares.
 This is especially true during fare promotions.

 - Flights to Hawaii / Caribbean: Over the last few years, Southwest has continued to expand its route network.
 Now, you have the option to use your Rapid Rewards points for flights to Hawaii or several Caribbean destinations.
 As these routes have launched, Southwest continually challenged other major airlines' dominance by undercutting fares.
-This translates into some incredibly good deals for folks booking travel to these spots.
+This translates into some incredibly good deals for folks booking travel to these spots, especially for inter-island flights in Hawaii.

 - Two-for-one flights with the Companion Pass: No other airline offers a benefit like this.
 A couple that regularly travels together could save thousands of dollars per year by maximizing this benefit.